Boundary-induced nucleation control: A theoretical perspective: Simulation Setup

 \section{Simulation Setup}

-For the simulations we use a lattice gas model on a three dimensional cubic lattice with a node distance of $a$.
-It is the same model as described in \cite{paperZero}.
-Every lattice site ${\bf i}=\{i_x, i_y, i_z\}$ can be occupied by one of the three different particle types: deposited particles $p_{\bf i}$, substrate particles $s_{\bf i}$ and the more attractive pre-pattern particle $g_{\bf i}$ (in the experiment represented by gold).
+For the simulations a lattice gas model is used on a three dimensional cubic lattice with a node distance of $a$ as described in \cite{Biehl2005lattice,paperZero}.
+Every lattice site ${\bf i}=\{i_x, i_y, i_z\}$ can be occupied by one of the three different particle types: deposited particles $p_{\bf i}$, substrate sites $s_{\bf i}$ and the more attractive pre-pattern sites $g_{\bf i}$ (in the experiment represented by gold).
 The lattice site ${\bf i}$ is either filled or empty.
 As we are only interested in the dynamics of the deposited particles the Hamiltonian can be written as